particle-iot/docs/src/content/reference/datasheets/tracker/monitor-one-datasheet.md

 - **RGB LED** for system status, and two user RGB LEDs for your own use, visible from outside the enclosure.
 - **User button**, waterproof and accessible from outside the enclosure.

+Particle gateway device like the Monitor One and Tracker One are designed to be used off-the-shelf to interface to other devices and sensors using standard protocols such as CAN bus, I2C, and serial.

 ## Block diagram

 {{imageOverlay src="/assets/images/monitor-one/block-diagram2.png" alt="Block diagram" class="full-width"}}